Robert Nozick’s Political Philosophy

 It might be objected that either you have the right to forbid these people’s risky activities or you don’t.
 If you do, you needn’t compensate the people for doing to them what you have a right to do; and if you don’t … you ought simply to stop [the forbidding]… .
 But the dilemma, “either you have a right to forbid it so that you needn’t compensate, or you don’t have a right to forbid it so you should stop,” is too short.
 It may be that you do have a right to forbid an action but only provided you compensate those to whom it is forbidden.
 (83)

 Why, though, do the rights of those who pose moderate risk to others’ rights not acquire the force of claims protected by property rules?
 With respect to the fear factor, Nozick seems simply to assume that the dominant association’s measures to suppress or control the activities of those moderately dangerous (but non-outlaw) agencies and individuals generate no complicating fear.
-With respect to the division of benefits factor, Nozick seems to hold that those who suppress (or mitigate) risky conduct by others should not be thought of as thereby benefiting.
-They are essentially merely diminishing the likelihood of harm being done.[22]
+With respect to the division of benefits factor, Nozick holds that those who suppress (or mitigate) risky conduct by others should not be thought of as thereby benefiting.
+They are merely diminishing the likelihood of being harmed.[23]
 Thus, there is no need for antecedent negotiation to determine the just division of the benefits generated by the dominant association’s suppression or mitigation of the moderately risky procedures of independent agencies or individuals.
-Everything else being equal, it seems to follow that moderately risky procedures by those independents may be suppressed or mitigated without any compensation.
-(Rather, it seems that they can be suppressed or mitigated with due compensation; but the due compensation is no compensation.)
+Still, what compensation is due to individuals and agencies whose middle level risky actions are forbidden?
+Nozick’s view is that not much compensation is due since, after all, what is being suppressed is behavior that significantly risks violating rights.
+Nevertheless, some of these individuals or agencies will have adopted or subscribed to these moderately risky procedures because they (or their clients) could not afford more fastidious procedures.
+Perhaps, the higher payment for more fastidious procedures would require a current customer of a more risky agency to skip dinner once or twice a week.
+Such a customer will be disadvantaged by the dominant association’s prohibitions.
+In contrast, those who can readily afford to pay a bit more for more reliable procedures may be a bit worse off because of the prohibitions, but they are not disadvantaged (82).
+Thus, we arrive at Nozick’s principle of compensation:

 those who are disadvantaged by being forbidden to do actions that only might harm others must be compensated for these disadvantages foisted upon them in order to provide security for the others.
 (82–3)[24]